brevzin/cpp_proposals/4101_consteval_only_values/consteval-only-values.md

 ```
 :::

 Consteval-only types include function types.
-Does the above need to instantiate `S` to determine whether `S` is consteval-only, because the completeness of `S<int>` affects the semantics of the problem?
+Does the above need to instantiate `S` to determine whether `S` is consteval-only, because the completeness of `S<int>` affects the semantics of the program?
 Currently, we do _not_ need to instantiate `S` there, and indeed lots of code relies on this lack of instantiation.

 ## Consteval-only Types are Abstract Types